Properties of biodiversity indices that incorporate future extinction risk: Abstract

 \section{Abstract}

 The loss of biodiversity due to the likely widespread extinction of species in the near future is a focus of current concern in conservation biology.
 One approach to measure the impact of this extinction is based on the predicted loss of phylogenetic diversity.
 These predictions have become a focus of the Zoological Society of London's `EDGE2' program for quantifying biodiversity loss and involves considering the HED (heightened evolutionary distinctiveness) and HEDGE (heightened evolutionary distinctiveness and globally endangered) indices.
 Here, we show how to generalise the HED(GE) indices by expanding their application to more general settings (to phylogenetic networks, to feature diversity on discrete traits, and to arbitrary biodiversity measures).
 We provide a simple and explicit description of the mean and variance of such measures, and illustrate our results by an application to the phylogeny of all 27 extant Crocodilians.
-We also derive various equalities for feature diversity, and an inequality if species extinction rates are correlated with feature types.
+We also provide an example to illustrate how the approach extends to feature diversity.

 \keywords{Phylogenetic trees, networks, biodiversity indices, extinction}